Applying for Financial Aid

-Complete the worksheet based on information from your paycheck records, end-of-January W2s, and last year’s tax documents.
-Once the worksheet is completed, follow the steps listed below to file your FAFSA and your 2014-2015 Financial Aid Annual Form for the upcoming 2014-2015 academic year.
-Filing by the March 15th priority deadline will ensure you are considered for the maximum amount of financial aid.
-Even if you don't have your 2013 taxes filed yet, you can still fill out your FAFSA using estimates and then make a correction to update your FAFSA amounts after your tax return has processed.
+Complete the FAFSA based on information from your paycheck records, end-of-January W2s, and last year’s tax documents.
+Filing by the March 1st priority deadline will ensure you are considered for the maximum amount of financial aid.
+Even if you don't have your 2014 taxes filed yet, you can still fill out your FAFSA using estimates and then make a correction to update your FAFSA amounts after your tax return has processed.

 Estimate.
 Don’t Be Late!